 How is the course run?

 The Fire Safety Adviser course is both theoretical and practical in structure.
-Training is conducted in the classroom over a period of three consecutive days.
+Training is conducted in the classroom over a period of three consecutive days for those who book a dedicated course delivery.
 Students in the Fire Safety Adviser course are required to perform practical activities throughout the duration of the course, as well as a workplace assignment.

 - PUAWER001B - Identify, prevent and report potential workplace emergency situations